 Freelancing is hard.
-You not only have to provide the skills you're offering, you also have to juggle everything from your own PR, marketing and networking to general book-keeping and administration.
+You not only have to provide services, you also have to juggle everything from your PR, marketing and networking to general book-keeping and administration.

-You also have to deal with clients, go to your own meetings and fit in your workload somewhere along the way.
-And if that wasn't enough, you'll undoubtedly be constantly worried about when the next pay cheque is coming in.
+You also have to deal with clients, go to meetings and fit in work somewhere along the way.
+And if that wasn't enough, you'll undoubtedly be constantly worried about when the next paycheque is coming in.

 But what about the benefits?
 What about all the reasons that encouraged you to go freelance in the first place?
 If you're a freelancer and you're starting to wonder why you launched your own business in the first place, this article is for you.

 Being a business owner myself, I wanted to share some tips on how to get the most out of your freelancing life.
 Because we only have one life and what's the point if you're spending every waking hour working or worrying about work?
 Read on to discover how to be a happier freelancer.